Escaping the Verifier: Learning to Reason via Demonstrations: Experimental Setup

 \paragraph{Countdown.} First, we evaluate our method on the Countdown task, a controlled toy reasoning task where answer verification is much simpler than answer generation.
 We use a 24-style variant where the goal is to combine four integers to obtain 24 (see Appendix~\ref{sec:dataset_details} for details).
 Through this task, we aim to study the effectiveness of our method on reasoning capabilities in a controlled environment where answer checking is much easier than solution search.

-\paragraph{DeepMath.} Then, we evaluate our method on the domain of general math reasoning problems using the DeepMath dataset~\citep{he2025deepmath103klargescalechallengingdecontaminated}.
-Compared to Countdown, answer verification in the general math domain is significantly more challenging, often requiring solving the problem from scratch.
-Through this task, we aim to stress test our method on difficult reasoning environments where verification is as difficult as generation.
+\paragraph{DeepMath.} Next, we evaluate our method on general mathematical reasoning using the DeepMath dataset~\citep{he2025deepmath103klargescalechallengingdecontaminated}.
+Compared to Countdown, answer verification in this domain is significantly harder, often requiring solving the problem from scratch.
+Through this task, we aim to stress-test our method in complex reasoning environments, where verification is as difficult as generation.

 \paragraph{Poetry Writing.} Finally, we extend our method to its intended setting of non-verifiable, open-ended reasoning tasks.
-While there exists benchmarks for non-verifiable domains~\citep{arora2025healthbenchevaluatinglargelanguage, paech2024eqbenchemotionalintelligencebenchmark}, there is no official training data associated with them.
+While there exist benchmarks for non-verifiable domains~\citep{arora2025healthbenchevaluatinglargelanguage, paech2024eqbenchemotionalintelligencebenchmark}, there is no official training data associated with them.
 Thus, we choose to evaluate our method and baselines on a custom Poetry Writing dataset.
-Unlike the math tasks, poetry writing does not admit an objective verifier.
-Thus, for evaluation, we use GPT-5 ~\citep{openai2025gpt5} as a judge to evaluate poems in both isolation and in comparison to the expert poem (see Appendix~\ref{sec:dataset_details} for details).
+Unlike math tasks, poetry writing does not admit an objective verifier.
+Thus, for evaluation, we use GPT-5 ~\citep{openai2025gpt5} as a judge to evaluate poems both in isolation and in comparison to the expert poem (see Appendix~\ref{sec:dataset_details} for details).
 This task represents the non-verifiable regime that our method aims to handle, where explicit reasoning could significantly improve quality.